 Step 1: Why?

 The board that comes with Catan has hexagons and a border made of light cardboard.
 A few boisterous kids and a little warping and the game can be pretty frustrating to play.
 My initial fix was to glue the border down to a large hexagon of plywood (see pictures).
+Note: I recently (2015) got given a copy of the 5th edition, and it doesn't have this problem at all.
+There are small gaps between the tiles that prevent the warping issue.

 We usually buy a family board game for Christmas, but this year I thought I'd try my hand at making a 3D Catan set out of materials I had lying around.
 If you want to make one like it, you'll still need a copy of the game!
 It's easy to find online or at bookstores.